fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/gs-apache-spark.md

     ![08](./Images/ap5-2.png)

-## Steps to Proceed with MFA Setup if Ask Later Option is Not Visible
+## Steps to Proceed with MFA Setup if "Ask Later" Option is Not Visible

    > **Note:** Continue with the exercises if MFA is already enabled or the option is unavailable.